Brigette Lacquette: Canada women's national under-18 ice hockey team

+Collegiate

-Lacquette has played for the University of Manitoba Bisons and at the NCAA level at the University of Minnesota-Duluth.
-Shannon Miller, a former head hockey coach at the University of Minnesota Duluth, has described Lacquette as "the most naturally talented player to ever come through our program".
+Lacquette played for the University of Manitoba Bisons and at the NCAA level at the University of Minnesota Duluth.
+Shannon Miller, a former head hockey coach at the University of Minnesota Duluth, has described Lacquette as "the most naturally talented player to ever come through our program."
 Lacquette was the first Ojibway/Anishnabe in UMD hockey history.

+Canada women's national ice hockey team

+Lacquette was the first First Nations hockey player to be named to Canada’s National Women’s Team.

+Her first appearance with the team was in 2013 at the Four Nations Cup tournament held in Lake Placid, United States.

+She made her IIHF Women’s World Championship debut in 2015, winning the first of two back-to-back silver medals with Canada.
+In 2015, Lacquette played her first IIHF Women's World Championship with team Canada in Sweden, where Canada finished second to the United States.